arve0/master/thesis.md

 \caption{Illustrations and stitch of two images with scanning pattern rotated
          compared to stage movement.
 In (a) the first row of the first image lines up with second row in second image.
-The second image should therefor be one pixel above the first image.
+The second image should therefore be one pixel above the first image.
 In (b) relative scanning pattern rotation is counter clockwise, giving the second image below the first image.
 A calculation of stage position by y-equivalent to equation \ref{eq:stage_position} gives a systematic error in the